phalcon-orphanage/docs/en/reference/request.rst

       }
     }

-Phalcon_Request could be used in any part of the application, you only need to getthe internal instance of the class by calling Phalcon_Request::getInstance().
+Phalcon_Request could be used in any part of the application, you only need to get the internal instance of the class by calling Phalcon_Request::getInstance().

 Recovering Values
 -----------------
 PHP automatically fills the superglobals $_GET and $_POST.
-These variables containsthe values present in forms or the parameters sent in the URL.
+These variables contains the values present in forms or the parameters sent in the URL.
 Although they do a very good work, these values can contain extra characters and if aren't treated properly can lead to receive common attacks like  `SQL injection <http://en.wikipedia.org/wiki/SQL_injection>`_ or `Cross Site Scripting (XSS) <http://en.wikipedia.org/wiki/Cross-site_scripting>`_ .

 For that reason, with Phalcon_Request you can access $_GET and $_POST and sanitize/filter thereceived values together with  .
 The followingexamples have the same behavior: